-While the legislation has been touted as groundbreaking in terms of the big picture, what really matters is how the changes will affect you and your family.
-RBC Wealth Management offers a brief overview of the biggest changes here.
+While the legislation was touted as groundbreaking in terms of the big picture, what really matters is how the changes will affect you and your family.
+We highlight some of the biggest changes here.

 Will your tax rate increase or decrease?
 Will you be able to take the same deductions you have been taking over the years - or even add new ones?